b1nzeex/rce.js/README.md

 # rce.js

-> A library for developers to easily create their own Rust Console Edition integrations such as discord bots using GPORTAL's API & WebSocket!
+> A library for developers to easily create their own Rust Console Edition integrations such as discord bots using RCON!

 ## Documentation